Falcons123/paper/paper.md

 We present air craft measurements of BBOA over West Africa.

 Particle size was measured using PCASP (Blogs et al 2004).

+Jones et al (1998) conducted several studies in this region , but continental-scale measurements have not previously been made.